raboley/review-infrastructure/README.md

 An important part of CI/CD and modern programming in general is setting up tests.
 For this use case I will setup a very simple test that checks the output for an appropriately named resource after everything has run.

+Using flags we can pass in the name we expect the resource group to be, and then check it against the terraform output using terratest.

+> Note: there is some bug with terraform output if you have the terraform setup task with the wrapper enabled
+> you have to ensure to disable the wrapper on that step.

 # to-do do the tests with terratest

 ## Local setup